BrianBernard1995/CsvToClass/README.md

 # CsvToClass
-The purpose of this project is to read a CSV or xlsx file and create a corresponding dictionary of objects.
+The purpose of this project is to read a CSV and create a class file.